ArziPL/30-tweets/README.md

 ***
 ### DESCRIPTION
 Aim of project :
 Practice Python, test Twitter API.
-I love Eminem, but I don't ues Twitter so i did script that prints all of his tweets.
+I love Eminem, but I don't use Twitter so i did script that prints all of his tweets.

 Description :